 In this example, the changes had the following impact to the org:

-From here, you can describe what you have done, and you can select what you want to include from the changes you committed.
+From here, you can describe your actions and select what to include from the changes you committed to.

 By employing Hutte, users of any background or skill level can effortlessly collaborate with Git, make code modifications, and create pull requests.